-7.7.1 Federal Funding Sources
+7.8.1 Federal Funding Sources

 The process for garnering federal funding for flood risk reduction projects requires that a federal interest in the project be identified.
 Federal interest has generally been identified and evaluated within feasibility studies prepared by the USACE, which evaluate various criteria and generally emphasize the flood damage-reduction benefits typically associated with larger urban area projects.
 Unfortunately, the small communities and rural areas generally lack the necessary flood risk reduction benefits alone to justify a significant federal interest, unless there are sizeable multi-objectives/benefits that can also be attached to the smaller benefits normally associated with small, rural communities.
-One sizeable multi-benefit component that has been identified in most all of the Sacramento County Delta Legacy communities is repairing and strengthening-in-place the SPFC levee system along the Sacramento River.
-Courtland's structural-based MA 6 of improving the SPFC levee reaches for the entire Courtland study area will also improve the reliability and resiliency of the through-Delta conveyance of SWP and CVP water through the Delta.
+One sizeable multi-benefit component that has been identified in most all of the Sacramento County Delta Legacy communities is repairing and strengthening-inplace the SPFC levee reaches for the entire Courtland study area will also improve the reliability and resiliency of the through-Delta conveyance of SWP and CVP water through the Delta.